Complaints procedure

 There is one exception to this rule.
 You can register an appeal without considering mediation first if the appeal is only about the name of the school, or college, named on the plan, the type of school or college specified in the plan or the fact that no school or other institution is named.

-If you choose mediation the local authority (or Clinical Commissioning Group) must take part.
+If you choose mediation the local authority (or Integrated Care Board) must take part.
 The meeting will be arranged within 30 days.

 Mediators must be trained and accredited and are independent of the local authority and Clinical Commissioning Group.